SacBase/Stdlib/README.md

 We make use of Github Actions for our CI pipeline, building the standard library on different systems anytime there is a pull request.
 Build will fail if there are any compile-time warnings.

-Currently we build on the following systems: `ubuntu-18.04` and `macos-11`.

 Please look at `.github/workflows/` for more exact details on what we do.